Q: I’ve never done Pilates before, what should I know?

 Q: I’m pregnant, what are my best options at LSQP?

 If you are in your first trimester, we encourage you to try out any of our barre, yoga, or Pilates classes.
 If you make your instructor aware of your pregnancy, they can provide you with modifications as needed.
 During your second and third trimesters, we recommend that you attend one of our Prenatal + Postnatal Pilates classes or sign up for a private solo or duet session with one of our wonderful instructors.
-We currently offer a Prenatal + Postnatal Pilates Mat class every Saturday at 11:15 am.
-It is uniquely designed for our students who are pregnant or those who recently gave birth.
-Reserve your spot on our Class Schedule or book a Private Session.
+Reserve your spot in one of our Prenatal + Postnatal Pilates Mat or Equipment classes on our Class Schedule or book a Private Session.

 Q: I’m recovering from an injury or have a health condition, where should I start at LSQP?